lmuldoon/lgh-technical/README.md

 ## Notes:

-- Most the internal applications we maintain utilize the jQuery library and many plugins OR AlpineJs/Livewire.
+- Most of the internal applications we maintain utilize the jQuery library and many plugins OR AlpineJs/Livewire.
 - You may use jQuery, raw javascript or AlpineJs/Livewire.
-For tabular data, please use the DataTables plugin (https://datatables.net/)
+- For tabular data, please use the DataTables plugin (https://datatables.net/)
 - You may use any other 3rd party packages, libraries and/or css/js frameworks of your choice to complete the task.
-- Layouts, fonts, colour schemes if any are your choice.
+- Layouts, fonts, colour schemes if any, are your choice.
 - No Models or Controllers have been created.
 This has been left to your decision.
 - No Routes have been defined.